 1. Shortness of breath, breathing difficulty

 It is easy to miss this subtle slow onset as lethargy or panting.
 But a dog with an extended head and neck, open mouth, or abdominal involvement in moving air has difficulty breathing.
 This is a medical emergency.

 Most dog parents don’t notice this either.
 However, a distended abdomen is one of the most critical clues in bloat, which requires immediate surgical intervention.

 3. Gagging, retching, attempting to vomit with, or without producing vomit or liquid from the mouth

 This is yet another sign of bloat or intestinal obstruction.
 Both require immediate veterinary care and intervention.

-Excessive panting can be difficult to distinguish from regular ordinary panting.
+Excessive panting can be challenging to distinguish from regular ordinary panting.
 Beware, though, that your dog’s internal temperature can climb quickly and become life-threatening.
-A panting dog, who becomes quiet, recumbent, and lethargic is in some cases a dying dog.
+A panting dog who becomes quiet, recumbent, and lethargic is, in some cases, a dying dog.